-This stone I like a lot—it’s the one Aruj was talking about when she said I should carry a crystal that will “help me open up.”
-It’s the communication stone, and is also supposed to help connect you with nature.
+This stone I like a lot—it’s the one Shah was talking about when she said I should carry a crystal that will “help me open up.”
+It’s the communication stone and is also supposed to help connect you with nature.
 Personally, I just think it’s quite cool to look at.

 This is the stone of calm, trust, and acceptance and is supposed to bring a relaxing, balancing and calming energy to your life.
-“Lepidolite with its lithium content helps balance the mind is a ‘chill pill’ in energetic mineral form,” Lee told me.
-“This is the stone I use often in crystal healing for people who have a hard time making decisions because of the unhelpful anxiety questions like ‘what if,’ create.”
-Perhaps just store it on the shelf where you keep the Xanax and Ativan.
+“Lepidolite, with its lithium content, helps balance the mind and is a ‘chill pill’ in energetic mineral form,” Lee told me.
+“This is the stone I use often in crystal healing for people who have a hard time making decisions because of the unhelpful anxiety questions like ‘what if’ create.”

-If you’re trying to make up your mind about a tough question this could help, I mean, as much as a colored stone can help with that kind of thing.
-Apparenly green flourite creates with mental order and clarity, and is said to help with decision making.
+If you’re trying to make up your mind about a tough question, this could help—I mean, as much as a colored stone can help with that kind of thing.
+Apparently, green flourite creates with mental order and clarity and is said to help with decision-making.
 And really, it can’t hurt to try.